 - If using tzatziki sauce for dipping, prepare it according to this recipe, while the potatoes are baking.

-- In a small bowl, combine 3 tbsp extra virgin olive oil, minced garlic, thyme, oregano, and cayenne.
+- In a small bowl, combine 3 tablespoon extra virgin olive oil, minced garlic, thyme, oregano, and cayenne.
 Spoon the sauce over the hot potatoes.
 Add fresh parsley and crumbled feta to your liking.
 Serve with a side of tzatziki sauce.
 Enjoy!

 - Cook's Tip: Do not skip soaking the potato wedges in hot water, this helps get rid of the starch so that they potatoes don't stick to the pan.
 Still, lightly oil your pan for extra measure.